QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 > 💡 **Version Range Regular Expressions**
 >
-> To avoid encountering database errors, you should escape dashes in version range regular expressions.
+> To avoid encountering database errors, we should escape dashes in version range regular expressions.
 For example,
 > `path =~ “[0-9a-zA-Z\-_]”`

 > ⚠️ When writing a content selector, remember that the asset's path will always begin with a leading slash when the